Unlock the Value of Data Science: Make or Break?

 Each organisation is unique, so it is vital to map out expectations from analytics at an organisation and project level.
 Let’s link this to Finance Transformation.

 Suppose a Finance leader doesn’t have the relevant expertise or feel comfortable making these judgement calls.
-In that case, it can be a great idea to bring in external consultants like Loughridge Transformations, who have the right expertise and experience to support the making of Return On Investment estimations and plan investments and deployments accordingly.
+In that case, it can be a great idea to bring in external consultants like Loughridge Transformations, who have the expertise and experience to support the making of Return On Investment estimations and plan investments and deployments accordingly.

 Pilot Projects for Data Science in Finance